Note: some information are specific to the ED62 of AMU.

 To defend the PhD, the doctoral candidate has to complete 3 years, 100 hours of trainings and submit one paper as main author (or main co-author) to a peer-reviewed journal.
 The candidate will defend a PhD thesis (“manuscript de thèse”) – written on their work-time – which is a summary of the PhD research and can contain the submitted paper(s), in front of a jury made of at least 2 non-AMU researchers.

 Note: a doctoral candidate can be recruited at any time in the year (except during the summer).
 For example, if your funding is from an ANR, you can start the PhD in January.
 In this case, you will complete the PhD in January N+3, so it will be your 4th registration to the university.
-However, you won’t have to pay the tuition fee of the 4th year if you defend between January to September N+3.
+However, you won’t have to pay the tuition fee of the 4th year if you defend between January to September N+3 (but the CVEC has to be payed).

 We wish you a successful and meaningful PhD!
 Good luck!